Keyboard shortcuts

 2. The method name

 We resolve super at compile time, not runtime.
-During codegen, when we're inside a class method, we know which class we're in and therefore what the superclass is.
-We store this as a hidden upvalue on the closure — just like this.
+During codegen, when we’re inside a class method, we know which class we’re in and therefore what the superclass is.
+We store this as a hidden upvalue on the closure — the same mechanism as this.

 #![allow(unused)]